Dreadrith/Unity-Animation-Hierarchy-Editor/README.md

 ## How to Use

 1. Open the Animation Hierarchy Editor:
-   - Navigate to `Window > Animation Hierarchy Editor` to open the editor window.
+   - Navigate to `DreadTools > Animation Hierarchy Editor` to open the editor window.

 2. Select Animation Clips:
    - Choose the animation clip(s) you want to modify by selecting them in the project view.